 Andreas Schardius knew he was good.
 Not in the sense that he was a good man.
 He knew he was not.
 No, he knew he was good, in the sense that he made things happen.
 He accomplished things.
 He made money, lots of money.
 And when he was good, according to his very specific and exacting high standards, he felt good.
 And today he felt good, because things were going well, going mostly according to plan - at least as well as any plan went - and things were going to be profitable.
-And . . .
+And as . . .

 We're very sorry, but this content is only available to current subscribers.

 Perhaps you just need to log in.
 If you're already logged in, please check if your subscription has expired by looking here.

 If you're not already a subscriber you need to know that our columns and editorials are free, along with a few other items, but almost all stories and all downloads are paid only.

 If you want to read the entire gazette, you need to either subscribe here, or purchase a download of any single issue at the Baen Books e-book store or at Amazon.com.